MN Makes List of States Where You’re Most Likely to Hit a Deer

 Deer, specifically, are one of the most common causes of auto accidents.
 Minnesota, according to Farmers Insurance, ranks 6th most likely state to hit a deer.

 The top 15 states where drivers are most likely to hit a deer are:

 12. South Dakota

 Jim Taylor, head of claims customer experience for Farmers Insurance, offers advice for drivers who may face potential collisions with deer or other animals: "...do your best to stay the course.
 It may sound counterintuitive but staying the course may be safer for you and other vehicles on the road than swerving at high speeds in an attempt to avoid the animal."

-Farmers Insurance also suggests drivers consider comprehensive insurance coverage which covers damage to a vehicle not cause by a collision (ie. animals of various various shapes and sizes).
+Farmers Insurance also suggests drivers consider comprehensive insurance coverage which covers damage to a vehicle not caused by a collision (ie. animals of various shapes and sizes).